WD-Scott/WordsofWar/README.md

   * Usage

-    Upon instantiation of the `BertSequenceVectorizer` object, the class automatically loads a pre-trained BERT model (bert-base-uncased by default) and its corresponding tokenizer.
-Additionally, it specifies the maximum length of input sequences for vectorization.
+    Upon instantiation of the `BertSequenceVectorizer` object, the class automatically loads a pre-trained BERT model (bert-base-uncased by default) and its corresponding tokenizer, specifying the maximum length of input sequences for vectorization.
 </details>
 <br>
 <details>